TV shows make doing up a property look ridiculously easy and a sure-fire way to make money, but what does it really involve and is it for you?

 Maintenance and repairs

-Developing property represents a huge financial commitment because it involves the initial outlay of buying the property, then the significant expense of doing up that property and arranging for it to be sold or rented out.
+Developing property involves the initial outlay of buying the property, then the significant expense of doing up that property and arranging for it to be sold or rented out.

-If you have any debts or your daily finances are being squeezed in any other way, now is not the time to start trying your hand at developing property, as you will only plunge yourself into further debt.
+If you have any debts or your daily finances are being squeezed, now is not the time to start trying your hand at developing property, as you will only plunge yourself into further debt.

 To give yourself the best chance of success, you would have to know the market inside-out: